SebiTimeWaster/Blockify/README.md

 # Blockify

-A Spigot/~~Paper~~ plugin implementing a Hopper that blockifies items.
+A Spigot/~~Paper~~ plugin implementing a Hopper that turns items into their "Block of ..." form.

 Paper has a bug in an inventory implementation, doesn't work at the moment.
 Bug report is opened.

 ## What it does

-This Spigot/~~Paper~~ plugin implements a new Hopper type called Blockifier, which holds back items that have a block form until enough items are collected to create the block.
-Once the required number of items are collected, the block is then created and pushed into the destination block (Chest, Hopper, etc.).
+This Spigot/~~Paper~~ plugin implements a new Hopper type called Blockifier, which for instance turns 9 "Iron Ingots" into 1 "Block of Iron" (A complete list of conversions possible is below).

+Blockifier holds back items that have a block form until enough items are collected to create the block.
+Once the required number of items are collected, the block is then created and pushed into the destination Chest, Hopper, Dropper, etc.

-Since blockable items are held back if there aren't enough present, it is possible to clog Blockifier until it cannot pull new items.
+Since items that have a block form are held back if there aren't enough present, it is possible to clog Blockifier until it cannot pull new items.
 Therefore, it is recommended to use Blockifier after a sorter.

 Here is Blockifier's crafting recipe:

 ![Blockifier Recipe](recipe.png 'Blockifier Recipe')

-Blockifier looks like a Hopper, unfortunately Bukkit has no way to change the appearance of a block.
+Blockifier looks like a Hopper, unfortunately Bukkit has no way to change the appearance of a placed block.
 When you interact with Blockifier the name will be "Blockifier" and not "Item Hopper".

 ## Installation